Skip to main content

 Antioxidant

-Antioxidant and Hepatoprotective Properties of Enicostemma littorale
+Antioxidant and Hepatoprotective Effect of Swertiamarin from Enicostemma axillare

 Type: Antioxidant Study Focus: Antioxidant & Hepatoprotective Journal: J Ethnopharmacol Year: 2010